Bundles of metric structures as left ultrafunctors: Examples

-\begin{theorem} Suppose that $(E,X,\pi)$ is a $\la{W}^*$ bundle and let $f: \ Y \rightarrow X$ to be a map of compact Hausdorff topological spaces then the following are true:\begin{itemize} \item The pullback along $f$ is a $\mathrm{W}^*$ bundle. \item this pullback is the Cartesian lift over $f$ (in other words it corresponds to the composition of the left ultrafunctor corresponding to the bundle with $f$ (regarded as a left ultrafunctor)). \end{itemize} \end{theorem}
+\begin{theorem} Suppose that $(E,X,\pi )$ is a $\mathrm{W}^{*}$-bundle and let $f: \ Y \rightarrow X$ be a map of compact Hausdorff topological spaces, then the following are true: \begin{itemize} \item The pullback along $f$ is a $\mathrm{W}^{*}$-bundle. \item This pullback is the left ultrafunctor associated to the composition of the left ultrafunctor corresponding to the bundle with $f$ (regarded as a left ultrafunctor), in other words, it's the Cartesian lift over $f$. \end{itemize} \end{theorem}